corda/corda-docs/content/en/docs/cenm/1.3/deployment-kubernetes.md

 ## Network operations

-Use CENM CLI Tool to access to Farm Service:
+Use CENM Command Line Interface (CLI) Tool to access the FARM Service:

 ```bash
 ./cenm context login -s -u <USER> -p <PASSWORD> http://<FARM-SERVICE-IP>:8080
 ```

-The Farm Service allows you to perform all network operations on the Identity Manager Service, the Network Map Service, and the Signing Services.
+The FARM Service is a gateway between the Auth Service and front end services in CENM.
+It allows you to perform all network operations on the Identity Manager Service, the Network Map Service, and the Signing Services.
 The IP address is dynamically allocated for each deployment and can be found with `kubectl get svc`.
 Use the following command to ensure that you are pointing at the correct namespace: